 Visual Arts Program Highlights

-New York City offers a wealth of opportunities for you to gain professional experience in tandem with your studies.
-These experiences are not only personally and professionally enriching, they often lead to employment after graduation.
-Some of these positions may be credit bearing as well.
-Visual arts majors have assisted artists in their studios, or have held internships at various companies such as Art In America; the Museum of Modern Art; ABC, NBC, and CBS; Marvel Comics; and Antropologie.
-Students wishing to receive credit for an internship may sign up for VART 4800 - Internship (4 credits) supervised placement for students who are interested in work experience.
+New York City offers a wealth of opportunities for you to gain professional experience in tandem with your studies, which are not only personally and professionally enriching; they often lead to employment after graduation.
+Some may be credit-bearing as well.
+Juniors and Seniors wishing to earn credit for an internship may sign up for VART 1800, 2800, 3800 or 4800 - Internship (1-4 credits).

 If you wish to exhibit your work during senior year, you have the option to submit a portfolio to Junior Review in the spring of your junior year.
-If you are selected, you will then register for the Senior Seminar, a class that will guide you as you build your portfolio in any medium in preparation to submit for a solo or two- person exhbit.
+If you are selected, you will then register for the Senior Seminar, a class that will guide you as you build your portfolio in any medium in preparation to submit for a solo or two-person exhibit.

 Students who do not qualify for admission to Senior Seminar may, with departmental and instructor approval, still complete a senior thesis and/or a portfolio for exhibition consideration.

 Up to four Ildiko Butler Travel Awards are awarded annually for independent research in the medium of photography.
-The Susan Lipani Travel Award is given to two students annually to pursue other independent research.
-These travel awards are offered to juniors for summer study abroad prior to senior year.
+The Susan Lipani Travel Awards are given to two students annually to pursue independent art projects in film/video, architecture, painting, and drawing, graphic design.

 Documentary Photography Credits